 Tuscan chicken pasta

 Dive into the rich and comforting Flavors of Tuscany with this quick and easy Pressure-Cooker Tuscan Chicken Pasta.
 This recipe combines tender chicken, hearty pasta, and a creamy Tuscan-inspired sauce, all cooked to perfection in your trusty pressure cooker.
-Get ready to indulge in a delicious Italian-inspired meal that’s ready in a flash!
+Get ready to indulge in a delicious Italian-inspired meal that’s ready in a flash.

 Tuscan chicken pasta recipe video